isabella232/bas-style-kit/README.md

 Where you find yourself repeating the same structure, but applying different classes or properties, consider using a Mixin to keep code DRY.

 Other conventions/patterns for samples can be found by reading existing samples.

-See the *Sample collections*, *Sample types*, *Sample front-matter* and *Sample mixins* sub-sections for more information on other aspects of a sample.
+See the other sample sub-sections for more information on different aspects of a sample.

-A Gulp task, `build`, in the `testbed` container, is used to generate Testbed samples, collections and assets.
+A Gulp task, `build`, in the `testbed` container, is used to generate samples, collections, indexes and assets.

-##### Sample label and title
+#### Sample label and title

 Each sample will have a *label* (taken from the sample file name) and *title* (taken from the sample front matter) each serving different functions.